Livran-Levi/Courses-project/README.md

 # Courses-project
-The project of course in CUHKSZ
+The project of courses in CUHKSZ
+Find them in different braches